 As you notice annoyance, you’ll see that the complementary emotion of apprehension is unhelpful in this situation.
 This is true for some of the other complementary emotions.
 When that’s the case, look to the analogous feeling instead of the complementary feeling.
 For annoyance, this is the feeling of interest and anticipation.
 How can you shift from a place of annoyance to anticipation?

 Instead of viewing your coworkers with annoyance, take an interest in what may be causing their behavior.
 What could shift in your environment to make things better?
-Press into a sense of anticipation, and you’ll foster a mindset that elicits change rather than triggers anger, which often results in self-defeating behavior.
+Press into a sense of anticipation, and you’ll foster a mindset that elicits change rather than triggers anger, often resulting in self-defeating behavior.

 Learn to be Present and Sit With Your Emotions